Demmythetechie/alx-higher_level_programming/0x00-python-hello_world/README.md

-task 7: This py script assigns some certain characters in word into some variables task 8: This py script printed some selected  word from the intial intialization of str task 9: This py script prints The Zen of Python, by Tim Peters
+task 7: This py script assigns some certain characters in word into some variables task 8: This py script printed some selected  word from the intial intialization of str task 9: This py script prints The Zen of Python, by Tim Peters task 11: This program prints a string using write to stdder with import sys